Moheeeetgupta/RuDoyo-A-Rumour-Control-platform/README.md

 - Crop and compress image before posting
 - upvote,downvote or be neutral on any rumour post.
 - Review any rumour
+- Report any malicious content and delete your own content.
 - Share any youtube video link to the app and predict its truth probabilty by the help of ML model

 ## Brief Process Flow